 - Birth control methods should be employed since the effects of PUVA therapy on the unborn child are not known.
 If you become pregnant, inform your doctor so that he can determine whether it is necessary for you to temporarily stop therapy.

-- Since it is not known whether Oxsoralen-Ultra (methoxsalen capsules) passes into mother's milk, it is safer not to breast feed while taking this drug.
+- Since it is not known whether Oxsoralen-Ultra passes into mother's milk, it is safer not to breast feed while taking this drug.

-- What Are The Risks Of PUVA Therapy?
+J. What Are The Risks of PUVA Therapy?

 - Premature skin aging may result from prolonged PUVA therapy, especially with those individuals who tan poorly.
 This problem is similar to excessive exposure to sunlight.